profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

 #### Step 3: Basic Map

 We'll use the same data for a map.
-First, we have to convert the Dimension "Metro Area" to geographic data, or we need to "Geocode" this dimension. &gt; Click on "Metro Area" down arrow, Select "Geographic Role" and then Select "CBSA/MSA" - this converts the text of Metro Area into data for mapping.
+First, we have to convert the Dimension "Metro Area" to geographic data, or we need to "Geocode" this dimension.

+-   Geocode Data
+    -   Click on "Metro Area" down arrow
+    -   Select "Geographic Role" and then Select "CBSA/MSA"
+        -   this converts the text of Metro Area into data for mapping.

 ![](Images-Sabew/Geocode1.jpeg)